St. Peter’s Church to Celebrate the Return of the Marquis de Lafayette

 The St. Peter’s cemetery was once known as the Streeper Burying Ground because so many Streepers were buried here.

-Leonard Streeper...owned an extensive tract of land in Whitemarsh township during colonial times, from which he donated the ground upon which the church and cemetery at Lafayette Hill [formerly Barren Hill] are located.
-Deed dated March 14, 1758.
+Leonard Streeper owned an extensive tract of land in Whitemarsh township during colonial times, from which he donated the ground upon which part of the St. Peter’s cemetery at Barren Hill, as it was known then, is located.
+The deed is dated March 14, 1758, or three years before the construction of the first church building.

-The burial plots for these last three have not been located
+The burial plots for the following three individuals have not been located

 Andrew Bower -- his last name may have been Bauer